dankmeme01/globed/README.md

 * no idea if it compiles/works on Mac, but I tried to avoid platform-specific code.
 * interpolation is a bit glitchy sometimes, no idea why
 * PPA has weird teleportation on framerates that aren't a multiple of server's TPS, no matter if DR or interpolation.
+* `DRPPAEngine` doesn't do dash rotations because I was too lazy and no one should use DR anyway.

 Planned features: